zhengyang-bao/zhengyang-bao.github.io/index.md

 - I am an Assistant Professor at Xiamen University.
 - My research focuses on experimental economics and behavioral finance.
+- Research topics I have worked on: FinTech behavior, double auction, gender equlity, crime deterrance

+## Employment
+- Assistant professor, Department of Finance, School of Economics, The Wang Yanan Institute for Studies in Economics, Xiamen University

 ## Education